HussainTaj-W/solfegepractice.com/content/lessons/05_advanced-solfege.md

 | **Te**   | _tay_      | B♭   | 11        |
 | **Ti**   | _tee_      | B    | 12        |

 A fascinating thing to _note_ is how some semitones have multiple syllables.
 For example, a note with 2 semitones can either be a **Di** or **Ra**.
 Different systems might prefer one or the other.
 However, our app tries to keep the functional relation between the notes consistent.
-If the note is a sharp, we use **Di**; otherwise we use **Ra**.
+If the note is sharp, we use **Di**; otherwise, we use **Ra**.